 This unique match strike (or pyrogène in French) is a reproduction of those found throughout late 19th and early 20th century Europe.
-At that time, it was common to see a match striker sitting on a bistro table or bar.
+It was common to see a match striker sitting on a bistro table or bar at that time.
 The strikers served three purposes.
 First, the top cylindrical container was used to hold matches.
 Secondly, the ribbed surface on its side (or base) was used to strike and ignite the match.
 And lastly, the piece served as an advertising venue.
-Many companies used items like these to promote their wares, and were usually provided to the bar for free.
+Many companies used items like these to promote their wares and were usually provided to the bar for free.

 - Measures 3.5" tall x 3.75" in diameter.

 - Includes a box of 100 red tip "strike anywhere" matches.